KiZins/VSCode-Debugger-Setup/README.md

 | 5.
 Debug Console                  | Useful for evaluating expressions and interacting with the running program similar to a notebook.
 Open it via `View > Debug Console` or the shortcut (`Ctrl+Shift+Y`).    |

 > [!TIP]
-> Try experimenting with the Debug console.
-The image below shows simple expressions run in `make_it_pytorch_1` on the x variable.
+> Try experimenting with the Debug Console.
+The image below demonstrates simple expressions evaluated in `make_it_pytorch_1`, using the variable `x`.
 <!-- ![VSCode Debug Console with Simple Expressions](img/debug_console.png) -->
 <p align="center">
   <img src="img/debug_console.png" alt="VSCode Debug Console with Simple Expressions"/>